 The directional radio frequency patterns should overlap and then you’ll get a spread so that you can then fly your drone in a wider area than with just one directional antenna.

 You now have a much wider area to fly in and receive the live video.
 As the drone flies from one area to another, the diversity controller will automatically switch antennas to pick the one that has the strongest signal.

 Drones With Long Range Live Video Transmission

-A few years ago, there wasn’t too many UAVs on the market which could transmit live video any decent sort of distance.
+A few years ago, there wasn’t a lot UAVs on the market, which could transmit live video any decent sort of distance.
 However today, drones from DJI such as the Mavic Pro, Inspire 2 and Phantom 4 can transmit live video from a distance of 4.3 miles (7 km).

-The latest and new DJI Mavic 2 Pro and Mavic 2 Zoom have pushed the max video transmission distance even further to 5 mile (8km).
+The DJI Mavic 2 Pro and Mavic 2 Zoom have pushed the max video transmission distance even further to 5 mile (8 km).